-This Official Statement (including the cover pages and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$499,095,000 aggregate principal amount of its General Obligation Refunding Bonds, 1995 Series A (the "Series A Bonds") and \$225,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 1995, Series B (the "Series B Bonds" and collectively with the Series A Bonds, the "Bonds").
-The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth are pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service and regarding dedicated state income tax revenues, see "SECURITY FOR THE BONDS" and "Appendix A-Commonwealth Information Statement" under the headings "COMMONWEALTH REVENUES--Limitations on Tax Revenues", "COMMONWEALTH PROGRAMS AND SERVICES--Debt Service" and "COMMONWEALTH BOND AND NOTE LIABILITIES".
+This Official Statement (including the cover pages and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$200,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 1995, Series C (the "Bonds").
+The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service and regarding dedicated state income tax revenues, see "THE BONDS - Security for the Bonds" and "Appendix A - Commonwealth Information Statement" under the headings "COMMONWEALTH REVENUES -- Limitations on Tax Revenues," "COMMONWEALTH PROGRAMS AND SERVICES - Debt Service" and "COMMONWEALTH BOND AND NOTE LIABILITIES."

-The Series A Bonds are being issued to advance refund certain bonds of the Commonwealth as set forth in Appendix B - Table of Refunded Bonds.
-The Series B Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
-See "THE BONDS--Application of Proceeds."
+The Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
+See "THE BONDS - Application of Proceeds."